maxitg/SetReplace/README.md

 ## Applications

-One application of this system is a fundamental physics models as described in Stephen Wolfram's [A New Kind Of Science](https://www.wolframscience.com/nks/chap-9--fundamental-physics/).
+One application of this system is a fundamental physics model as described in Stephen Wolfram's [A New Kind Of Science](https://www.wolframscience.com/nks/chap-9--fundamental-physics/).

-The system described there is not the same, but it follows the same general principles.
+The system described here is not the same, but it follows the same general principles.

 ## Implementations

 There are two implementations available: one written in Wolfram Language, and one in C++.

 The Wolfram Language implementation converts SetRepalce rules into a list of all permutations of ordinary rules, and then calls Replace repeatedly.
-This works well for rules with small inputs, and for small number of evolution steps.
+This works well for rules with small inputs, and for a small number of evolution steps.
 Note, evaluation time increases non-linearly with the number of steps, so this implementation is generally unusable if the number of steps is >~ 100.

 The C++ implementation is optimized for:
 1. Rules that do not change.